Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 The ``Orge section`` is the part we are interested in here [#]_:

-  - a TCP port (4369) *could* be left open for the ``epmd`` daemon, although it is seldom necessary and it creates a security risk
+  - a TCP port *could* be left open for the ``epmd`` daemon, although it is seldom necessary and it would create a security risk; thus we chose not to let the EPMD port opened, and to have it run on port 4269, instead of its default one (4369)
-  - a TCP port range (51000 to 51999) is left open for dynamically created Erlang connections to clients (thus here no more than 1000 concurrent connections are allowed), knowing that the interpreter too must be given this range (thanks to the ``inet_dist_listen_min/max`` kernel options)
+  - a TCP port range (51000 to 51999) is left open for dynamically created Erlang connections to clients (thus with this setting no more than 1000 concurrent connections are allowed), knowing that the interpreter too must be given this range (thanks to the ``inet_dist_listen_min/max`` kernel options)

 .. [#] More informations about Erlang and firewalling issues can be found in this `article <http://www.bluishcoder.co.nz/2005/11/distributed-erlang-and-firewalls.html>`_.